It was Richard Mullin who said ‘The only man I envy is the man who has not yet been to Africa – for he has so much to look forward to.’

 Other significant water experiences include Mokoro or dugout canoe trips in the Okavango Delta.
 Known as ‘the jewel of the Kalahari’, this is on every safari enthusiast’s wish list and when you get there, you know exactly why.
 The unique oasis and important wetlands is home to 2500 species of plants, 65 fish, 20 herbivores and their predators and more than 450 species of birds.

 Did you know?
 There are 54 recognised States in Africa; of them all but 15 have shorelines.

 People and Culture

-Among the most famed are the Masai in Kenya, the Owahimbas in Northern Nambia, the Zulus of South Africa’s KwaZulu Natal and the traditionally nomadic San Bushmen that have always called the Kalahari home and left their mark of their history on rocky overhangs.
-Cities such as Cape Town and Johannesburg are cosmopolitan and Westernized, yet the distinct feel of Africa is ever present in the people that inhabit them.
+Among the most famed is the Masai in Kenya, the Owahimbas in Northern Nambia, the Zulus of South Africa’s KwaZulu Natal and the traditionally nomadic San Bushmen that have always been called the Kalahari home and left their mark of their history on rocky overhangs.
+Cities such as Cape Town and Johannesburg are cosmopolitan and Westernized, yet the distinct feel of Africa is ever-present in the people that inhabit them.

 Did you know?
 Traditionally the Masai wear red to stand out in the bush as a precaution against wild animals?

 The magical combination of bush and beach will complete any African itinerary and allow you to include authentic coastal living and marine exploration into your trip.
 The Eastern and Southern African coastlines are the place to be, with activities such as snorkelling and scuba diving in some of the best coral reefs in the world, morning strolls, watching the sunset and hours spent in or on the water.